Hytale Guides 9 min read

 If your host is still running game servers on HDDs in 2026, that’s a red flag.
 NVMe should be standard, not an upsell.

-The nice thing about good hosting is that scaling up should be easy.
+The nice thing about good hosting is that scaling up is easy.
 If you start at 4GB and find you need 8GB after a week of play, that should be a quick change, not a migration project.

 View Distance: The Performance Knob